St. Patrick's Day

 • The patient makes two verbal requests to their doctor, at least 15 days apart.

-• The prescribing doctor determines that the patient is capable of making medical decisions.
+• The prescribing doctor and consulting physician determine that the patient is competent to make medical decisions.

-• The patient has a psychological examination, if the prescribing doctor feels the patient's judgment is impaired.
+• The patient has a psychological examination, if the prescribing doctor or consulting physician feels the patient's judgment is impaired.

 • The prescribing doctor informs the patient of any feasible alternatives to the medication, including care to relieve pain and keep the patient comfortable.